nus-cs2103-AY2223S2/ip/docs/README.md

 `bye`

 **Expected outcome:**
 The session with Grand Duke ends.
+The window will be automatically closed.